Reproductive Anatomy and Physiology of the Cow

 Reproduction in the female is controlled by numerous hormones secreted from specialized glands called endocrine glands.
 These secretions are produced in the glandular cells and pass into the blood and lymph systems for transport to specific parts of the body where they produce their function.

-- The development and function of the secondary sex organs
+- Development and function of the secondary sex organs

-- The rate and type of growth, especially deposition of fat
+- Rate and type of growth, especially relative to deposition of fat

-Progesterone, secreted by the corpora lutea, suppresses the further development of follicles and the secretion of estrogen.
-High levels of progesterone and low levels of estrogen prevent a cow from coming into heat.
-Progesterone is necessary for preparing the uterus to receive the fertilized egg and maintains the proper uterine environment for continuation of pregnancy.
+Progesterone, secreted by the corpus luteum, suppresses ovulation of a dominant follicle and the associated secretion of high levels of estradiol.
+Therefore, elevated levels of progesterone prevent a cow from coming into heat.
+Progesterone is necessary for preparing the uterus to receive the fertilized ovum and maintains the proper uterine environment for continuation of pregnancy.

-Estrogen and progesterone are not completely separate in their functions since both must be present for certain processes to occur.
-For example, estrogen/progesterone concentration ratio dictates the onset and duration of behavioral estrus.
-Development of the uterus is initiated by estrogen and completed by progesterone.
-Estrogen causes contraction of the uterus near the time of estrus and ovulation, which aid in sperm transport.
+Estradiol and progesterone are not separate in their functions since both must be present for certain processes to occur.
+For example, the ratio of the concentration of estradiol to progesterone dictates the onset and duration of behavioral estrus.
+Development of the uterus is initiated by estradiol and completed by progesterone.
+Estradiol causes contraction of the uterus near the time of estrus and ovulation, which aids in sperm transport.
 Progesterone has a quieting effect on the uterus so that there are no contractions which might disturb pregnancy.

 The production of ovarian hormones is under direct influence of gonadotropic hormones produced by the anterior pituitary.
-Follicle stimulating hormone (FSH) and luteninizing hormone (LH) are secreted from the pituitary and travel through the blood to the ovary.
-FSH and LH are mediated by gonadotropic releasing hormone (GnRH) coming from the hypothalamus to signal their release from the pituitary.
-FSH stimulates the growth, development and function of the follicle, while LH cause the follicle to rupture during ovulation and causes the subsequent development of the corpus luteum.
+Follicle stimulating hormone (FSH) and luteinizing hormone (LH) are secreted from the pituitary and travel through the blood to the ovary.
+The release of FSH and LH is mediated by gonadotropin-releasing hormone (GnRH) by the hypothalamus.
+FSH stimulates the recruitment, growth, and development of follicular waves, while LH supports continued development of a dominant follicle.
+Additionally, a surge in LH release around the time of onset of estrus causes the follicle to initiate the ovulatory process and develop into a corpus luteum.

 The cyclic rise and decline of the reproductive hormone concentrations is graphically illustrated in Figure 3.
-This cyclic process continues every 20 to 21 days in a normal-cycling cow, but changes if conception occurs.
-Following pregnancy and a period of anestrus (no estrus cycles) the estrous cycle once again continues.
+This cyclic process continues every 21 days in a normal-cycling cow, but changes if conception occurs.
+Following pregnancy and a period of anestrus, the estrous cycle once again continues.
 Figure 3 shows the female hormones during a typical estrous cycle.

-The cow is in for estrus (standing heat) on Day 0 for an average of 18 hours (range 12 to 24 hours).
-About 12 hours after the end of the standing heat, the mature Graafian follicle ruptures (ovulates) in response to a surge of LH released by the pituitary gland.
+The cow is in for estrus (standing heat) on Day 0 for an average of 18 hours (range 8 to 24 hours).
+Shortly after onset of estrus, a surge of LH is released by the pituitary gland.
+About 30 hours after the start of the standing heat, the mature dominate follicle ruptures (ovulates).

-The cells that formerly lined the follicle change and become the lutein cells of the corpus luteum.
+The cells that formerly lined the follicle change and become the luteal cells of the corpus luteum.
 This change in cell forms is caused by hormonal action, primarily that of LH.

 - Days 2 to 5